La Jasse wines’ expression and nature

 In 2013, La Jasse was certified High Environmental Value, validating the implementation of sanitary, environmental and reasoned practices in the vineyards.

-The production was certified HVE in May 2013.
 Bruno Le Breton and his entire team are engaged in concrete steps to reduce the impact of human activity on the environment.
 This label rewards companies that perform particularly well in terms of the environment.

 The requirements are articulated around four themes: